pyeventsourcing/eventsourcing/docs/topics/domain.rst

 query methods as the more refined pattern called CQS, the 'consistency boundary' notion gives to the aggregates in *Domain-Driven Design* their distinctive character.

+This distinctive character of aggregates in *Domain-Driven Design*, of constructing a serially ordered set of decisions, gives the domain models of *Domain-Driven Design* their distinctive character.
+Because the domain models of *Domain-Driven Design* are comprised of many aggregates, they therefore have the distinctive character of constructing many individual sequences of decisions.

+Because we might want to develop a domain model for supporting any domain, we need to consider whether or not the structure 'many individual sequences of decisions' is generally adequate.
+In answering this question, we can turn to the philosophical scheme of Alfred North Whitehead, explained most fully in his famous book *Process and Reality*.
+The term 'domain event' corresponds to Whitehead's notion 'actual entity' (also known as 'actual occasion').
+The term 'aggregate' corresponds to the notion 'enduring object'.
+A sequence of decisions corresponds to Whitehead's notion of 'personal order'.
+And the term 'domain model' understood as many strands of enduring object corresponds to the notion 'corpuscular society'.
+This isn't the place to discuss Whitehead's scheme in great detail, however it is worth noting that Whitehead proposes these distinctions as his categories of existence, and this general structure as being adequate and applicable for analysing (and therefore for designing) the ordinary objects we may encounter in the world.

+    *An ordinary physical object, which has temporal endurance, is a society [of 'actual occasions' or 'actual entities'].
+In the ideally simple case, it has personal [serial] order and is an 'enduring object'.
+A society may (or may not) be analysable into many strands of 'enduring objects'.
+This will be the case for most ordinary physical objects.
+These enduring objects and 'societies' analysable into strands of enduring objects, are the permanent entities which enjoy adventures of change throughout time and space.
+For example, they form the subject-matter of the science of dynamics.
+Actual entities perish, but do not change; they are what they are.
+A nexus which (i) enjoys social order, and (ii) is analysable into strands of enduring objects may be termed a 'corpuscular society'.*

+We know that Whitehead's scheme was enormously influential for Christopher Alexander when inventing his pattern language scheme.
+And we know that Christopher Alexander's scheme was enormously influential for Eric Evans when writing *Domain-Driven Design*.
+What wasn't known by Eric Evans was the influence on Alexander's work of Whitehead's scheme.
+Nevertheless, something of Whitehead's scheme has been carried through this chain of influence, and the appearance in software development of a general model that involves many strands of enduring objects as the structure of analysis and design is, in my understanding, the primary way in which *Domain-Driven Design* constitutes a novel and important advance for the development of domain models in software.

 .. _Aggregates: